EuricoMazivila/Asp.Net-Core-Web-API/README.md

 # Asp.Net-Core-Web-API
-This project is created using Asp.Net Core Framework web API and Clean Architecture for organization and separation concepts in API.
+This project is created using Asp.Net Core Framework web API.
 Implemented or created this project using:
 •	SOLID principles
 •	Clean Architecture